 Taking card payments

-Many small firms, including retailers, still don't take card payments; and yet shoppers are increasingly keen to use cards rather than cash, especially with the arrival of contactless payments.
+Some small firms, still don't take card payments; and yet shoppers increasingly use cards rather than cash (only £1 in every £5 spent in UK shops in 2018 was cash).

 Although card payments carry costs for the merchant, there's no doubt that you will get more business by accepting them - research shows that one in five shoppers have left a store because they didn't take cards.